awsdocs/amazon-lightsail-developer-guide/doc_source/what-is-amazon-lightsail.md

 # What is Amazon Lightsail?<a name="what-is-amazon-lightsail"></a>

- *Last updated: September 4, 2020*
+ *Last updated: April 1, 2021*

-Amazon Lightsail is the easiest way to get started with AWS if you just need virtual private servers\.
-Lightsail includes everything you need to launch your project quickly – a virtual machine, SSD\-based storage, data transfer, DNS management, and a static IP – for a low, predictable price\.
-After you create your instance, you can easily connect to it\.
-You can manage your instances using the Lightsail console, Lightsail API, or Lightsail command line interface \(CLI\)\.
+Amazon Lightsail is the easiest way to get started with Amazon Web Services \(AWS\) for developers who need to build websites or web applications\.
+It includes everything you need to launch your project quickly \- instances \(virtual private servers\), container services, managed databases, content delivery network \(CDN\) distributions, load balancers, SSD\-based block storage, static IP addresses, DNS management of registered domains, and resource snapshots \(backups\) \- for a low, predictable monthly price\.

 ## Who is Lightsail for?<a name="who-is-lightsail-for"></a>